 The Maybank Platinum card charges a quarterly fee instead of an annual one.
 But to get it waived, you just need to charge something to the card every quarter.
 That’s it.
 There’s no minimum amount.

-SingSaver promotion for Maybank credit cards: From now till 31 March 2021, get $100 cash credit when you apply for one of seven participating Maybank credit cards (for new Maybank cardmembers only).
-To earn this reward, you will have to spend a minimum of $250 qualifying spend each month for two consecutive months upon card approval.
-More details here.
+Welcome Offer: From now till 30 June 2021, get $100 cash credit when you apply for one of seven participating Maybank credit cards (for new Maybank cardmembers only) and a CreditAble account.

 Another option is the OCBC Plus!
 Visa Credit Card.
 Your annual fee is waived as long as you spend $2,500 a year (about $208 a month on average).
 It also gives you discounts at NTUC FairPrice, so it’s not a bad card for a low-maintenance Singaporean.